Muvon/kisscore/README.md

 ## Plugins

-There are special plugins to use DB, Cache and other cool staff in KISSCore.
+There are core plugins that may be purged at the stage of installing core.
-You can find plugins and help on my github page: <https://github.com/KISSCore>
+You can simply pass the `--with-plugins` flag to the install-core script to install them.
-All plugins named in pattern plugin-{{name}}
+We are working on making them more modular and easy to use.

 ## Actions
 All actions are in app/actions folder.
 You should just create any file, for example test.php and put code in it.